 6- Facts on this planet: The structure of the planet

-The thick core of Mars with a radius of about 930-1.300 miles predicted.
+The thick core of Mars with a radius of about 930-1.300 miles is predicted.
 Made of iron and nickel with roughly 16-17% sulfur.
 The rest believed to be double the abundance of lighter elements than the core of the earth.
 The center contains a silicate crust, containing various glaciers and volcanic features.

 7- Facts: Axial tilt